 This event is held the first Saturday of every month from 10 a.m.-2 p.m., and grandchildren get in FREE to the FCC!
 (Limit two grandchildren for each paid grandparent).

 Social begins at 5:30 p.m. and takes place twice a month in the FCC Senior Center; activities may vary.
 Bring a dish to share in the potluck.
-Event is free.
-Make sure to register if you’re going to attend.
+Event is $3 if you choose to have dinner, or you can bring your own.
+Make sure to register if you’re going to buy dinner.

 Dress the part, collect the clues and solve the mystery of the month.
 Dinner provided.
+55+.
 Cost $10.
-Pre-register by Aug.
-19.
+Must pre-register.

 Pre-register at GJ Parks & Rec.
 Dept. for the following events, unless otherwise specified, by calling 970-254-3866 or visiting gjcity.org.

 Dance the evening away each Thursday 8-10 p.m. at the Senior Rec Center.
 Dances are also held the 1st & 3rd Sunday from 1-5 p.m. at the center.
 50+.
 Cost $2.

 Gentle Yoga, Mon. & Thurs.